So what are the top caring qualities?

 Respectful

 A carer should always be respectful of their customer and where they live.
-After all, not only is it the customer’s home it is also the carer’s workplace, and consequently, they should behave in a manner that befits a professional environment.
-That doesn’t mean the carer and customer can’t joke together, or enjoy a friendly relationship, however it should always be remembered that the carer is a professional entering the customer’s home and that they’re not only representing themselves but Helping Hands too.
+After all, not only is it the customer’s home it is also the carer’s workplace.
+That doesn’t mean the carer and customer can’t joke together, or enjoy a friendly relationship, however the carer should remember that they’re not only representing themselves but Helping Hands too.

-That means they should be mindful of the language they use around the customer as well as voicing opinions that the customer may take exception to.
-Carers should also avoid talking ‘over’ the customer when they are working in a duo with another carer, as that will make the customer feel excluded from the conversation and is definitely not respectful.
+Carers should be mindful of the language they use around the customer as well as voicing opinions that the customer may take exception to.
+Carers should also avoid talking ‘over’ the customer when they are working with another carer, as that will make the customer feel excluded from the conversation and is not respectful or professional.

 Empathetic